Best St. Petersburg Personal Injury Attorneys - Jones Law Group

 Car Accidents

-Florida is a dangerous state for drivers, usually ranking in the top ten most dangerous states for motor vehicle drivers and vulnerable road users.
+Florida is a dangerous state for drivers.
+Usually, it ranks in the top ten most dangerous states for motor vehicle drivers and vulnerable road users.
 If you live here, you’ve probably experienced an accident at least second-hand once or twice.
 Unfortunately, most people will get into a car accident at least once in their lifetime, so it’s important to know how to handle things.

 Car accidents are most frequently caused by distracted driving, driving under the influence, speeding, and aggressive driving.
-They can cause injuries that range from mild to severe, such as traumatic brain injuries, spinal cord injuries, broken bones, fractures, bruises, burns, and more.
+They can cause injuries that range from mild to severe.
+This includes traumatic brain injuries, spinal cord injuries, broken bones, fractures, bruises, burns, and more.

 Motorcycle Accidents